Pasque Mountain (attempt)

 Likely a flock of bohemian or cedar waxwings

-After reaching the point on the left we'll drop down to the col and follow
+After reaching the point on the left, we'll drop down to the col and follow

-the ridge on the right.
+the road to the ridge on the right.

 Heading down to the col